akuklev/akuklev.github.io/verse.md

        Γ ⊢ (x : §X ↦ y) : ⅋(x : §X) Y
 ```

-# Admissibility of modal Church’s thesis
+# Modal Church’s thesis

 Let us call a data type `Equatable` if its identity types are surveyable,
 `Discernible` the negation of its identity types are surveyable, or
 `Discrete` if both (i.e. its identity types are decidable).
 Let us denote partial functions by `X ⇀ Y`.
-We conjecture that the following three rules are admissible:
+We conjecture that the following three rules are compatible with our theory without compromising computational properties:

 **Closed-form inhabitants of equatable types are formally subcountable:**
 ```kotlin